mgdigital/tsinject/README.md

 ## Usage

+### Creating a container module and defining services

 Take the example of a logging component, that defines services in a container using the following keys (see [./examples/container/loggingModule/keys.ts](https://github.com/mgdigital/tsinject/blob/main/examples/container/loggingModule/keys.ts)):

 ```typescript